 Urgent Care Appointments

-product of the “Total Number of Providers in Network (Urgent Care Appointments)” field and the “Percentage of Providers with Timely Appointments for Urgent Care Appointments (Weighted)” field summed across each Provider Survey Type (excluding Ancillary Service Providers) for the network (the numerator) divided by the sum of “Total Number of Providers in Network (Urgent Care Appointments)” field summed across each Provider Survey Type (excluding Ancillary Service Providers) on the Network by Provider Survey Type Tab.
+The urgent care rate of compliance is calculated by determining the product of the “Total Number of Providers in Network (Urgent Care Appointments)” field and the “Percentage of Providers with Timely Appointments for Urgent Care Appointments (Weighted)” field summed across each Provider Survey Type (excluding Ancillary Service Providers) for the network (the numerator) divided by the sum of “Total Number of Providers in Network (Urgent Care Appointments)” field summed across each Provider Survey Type (excluding Ancillary Service Providers) on the Network by Provider Survey Type Tab.

+For each network, the sampling error is calculated by first summing across all providers, including directly contracted and subcontracted providers, the "Number of Providers who Responded to the Question Regarding the Availability of an Urgent Care Appointment Across All Counties" to generate the total number of network providers surveyed across all Provider Survey Types.
+Then the "Total Number of Providers in Network" is summed across all Provider Survey Types to generate the total number of network providers.
+The “Sampling Error Urgent Care Appointment Rates” is auto-calculated using the total number of network providers, the total number of network providers surveyed, and the "Rate of Compliance Urgent Care Appointments (All Provider Survey Types)."
+The complete formula is identified in the field instructions for the “Sampling Error Urgent Care Appointment Rates” field of the Results Report Form.

 Non-Urgent Appointments

-product of the “Total Number of Providers in Network (Non-Urgent Appointments)” field and the “Percentage of Providers with Timely Appointments for Non-Urgent Appointments (Weighted)” field summed across each Provider Survey Type for the network (the numerator) divided by the sum of “Total Number of Providers in Network (Non-Urgent Appointments)” field summed across each Provider Survey Type on the Network by Provider Survey Type Tab.
+The non-urgent rate of compliance is calculated by determining the product of the “Total Number of Providers in Network (Non-Urgent Appointments)” field and the “Percentage of Providers with Timely Appointments for Non-Urgent Appointments (Weighted)” field summed across each Provider Survey Type for the network (the numerator) divided by the sum of “Total Number of Providers in Network (Non-Urgent Appointments)” field summed across each Provider Survey Type on the Network by Provider Survey Type Tab.

+For each network, the sampling error is calculated by first summing across all providers, including directly contracted and subcontracted providers, the "Number of Providers who Responded to the Question Regarding the Availability of a Non-Urgent Appointment Across All Counties" to generate the total number of network providers surveyed across all Provider Survey Types for non-urgent appointments.
+Then the "Total Number of Providers in Network" is summed across all Provider Survey Types to generate the total number of providers for non-urgent appointments.
+The "Sampling Error Non-Urgent Appointment Rates" is auto-calculated with the total number of network providers, the total number of network providers surveyed and "Rate of Compliance Non-Urgent Appointments (All Provider Survey Types)."
+The complete formula is identified in the field instructions for the “Sampling Error Non-Urgent Appointment Rates” field of the Results Report Form.

 NPMH Providers Non-Urgent Follow-Up Appointments

-product of the “Total Number of Providers in Network (Non-Urgent Follow-Up Appointments)” field and the “Percentage of Providers with Timely Appointments for Non-Urgent Follow-Up Appointments (Weighted)” field for Non-Physician Mental Health Providers (the numerator) is divided by the “Total Number of Providers in Network (Non-Urgent Follow-Up Appointments)” field for Non-Physician Mental Health Providers in the Network by Provider Survey Type Tab.
+The NPMH Provider non-urgent follow-up appointment rate of compliance is calculated by determining the product of the “Total Number of Providers in Network (Non-Urgent Follow-Up Appointments)” field and the “Percentage of Providers with Timely Appointments for Non-Urgent Follow-Up Appointments (Weighted)” field for Non-Physician Mental Health Providers (the numerator) is divided by the “Total Number of Providers in Network (Non-Urgent Follow-Up Appointments)” field for Non-Physician Mental Health Providers in the Network by Provider Survey Type Tab.